 When viewed through the lens of this traditional "contract" approach, the third-party doctrine is arguably superfluous, because an illegal contract cannot create an enforceable expectation of privacy, whether via recognition of a property interest, or otherwise.

-See Peikoff, Third-Party, supra, at 374-76.
+See Amy L. Peikoff, Of Third-Party Bathwater: How to Throw Out the Third-Party Doctrine While Preserving Government's Ability to Use Secret Agents, 88 St. John's L. Rev. 349, 374-76 (2014).
 This approach also calls into question the amorphous, pragmatic Katz test.
 For it is seeing the third-party doctrine in the context of Katz which invited this Court, in Smith and Miller, to set aside the doctrine's origins and dramatically expand its scope, without justification and with detrimental consequences for law-abiding individuals.
-As Justice Thomas noted in Carpenter, "[a]fter 50 years, it is still unclear what question the Katz test is even asking.
+As Justice Thomas noted, "[a]fter 50 years, it is still unclear what question the Katz test is even asking.
 This Court has steadfastly declined to elaborate the relevant considerations or identify any meaningful constraints."
 Carpenter, 585 U.S. at 358 (Thomas, J., dissenting) (quotations and citations omitted).
 "Katz has yielded an often unpredictable-and sometimes unbelievable-jurisprudence."
 Id. at 394 (Gorsuch, J., dissenting) (quotations and citations omitted).
-But to achieve justice for Petitioner Harper and others who suffer unreasonable searches of their "persons, houses, papers, and effects," and to do so in a way which provides clarity for judges deciding such cases in the future, this Court need only recognize that the common law of contract provides a principled reason, rooted in our legal traditions, to return the third-party doctrine to its original scope.
+But to achieve justice for Petitioner Chatrie and others who suffer unreasonable searches of their "persons, houses, papers, and effects," and to do so in a way which provides clarity for judges deciding such cases in the future, this Court need only recognize that the common law of contract provides a principled reason, rooted in our legal traditions, to return the third-party doctrine to its original scope.